toad153/blogpost-website/README.md

 ## Usage

 The website allows users to view existing blog posts, as well as create new ones.
-To create a new post, click on the "New Post" button in the navigation bar, and fill out the form with the post title and content.
+To create a new post, go to url and add /create, and fill out the form with the post title and content.
 Click on the "Submit" button to save the post.

 ## Contributing